Auto-weighted Robust Federated Learning with Corrupted Data Sources: Experimental Results

 As mentioned before, $\lambda$ in the objective should be tuned in order to provide a trade-off between robustness and average accuracy.
 Here we conduct further experiments on the CIFAR-10 dataset to study the effects of $\lambda$.
-We simulate a non-i.i.d. partition for which the number of data points and class proportions are unbalanced.
 The dataset is partitioned into $N=10$ clients by sampling $\bm{P}_k \sim Dir_{_N}(0.5)$ and allocating a $\bm{P}_{k, i}$ proportion of the training instances of class $k$ to local client $i$, where three clients are corrupted by shuffling their labels randomly (Client 8-10).
 We use the original test set in CIFAR-10 as the global test set.
-We train the model for 1000 rounds where each client runs one epoch of SGD on their training set before each aggregation, where $\lambda$ is set in the range of $[10^{-1}, 10^{2}]$.
+We train the model for 1000 rounds where each client runs one epoch of SGD on their training set before each aggregation, where $\lambda$ is set in the range of $[10^{-1} \times M, 10^{2} \times M]$.
 All the other settings are the same as in Sec.~\ref{sess_setup}.

 Fig.~\ref{fig:lambda}(a) shows the optimized weights as a function of $\lambda$ on the CIFAR-10 dataset.
 It is readily apparent that $\bm{\alpha}$ has only one non-zero element (Client 7) for small $\lambda$ and all elements of $\bm{\alpha}$ come to certain non-zero values for large $\lambda$.
 In between these two extremes, we obtain sparse solutions of $\bm{\alpha}$ in which only a part of elements have non-zero values.
 It is also noticeable that all the corrupted clients (dashed lines) are zero-weighted when $\lambda \le 2.5 \times M$, which means that they make no contribution when the server aggregates the updated local models.